xinaam/sdk-sample-web/README.md

 ## Overview
 Mzaalo SDKs have two modules:

- 1. **mzaalo-auth** : This module contains authentication features like login, logout, etc.
+ 1. **MzaaloAuth** : This module contains authentication features like login, logout, etc.
- 2. **mzaalo-rewards** : This module contains all the authentication features, plus features of rewards like adding rewards, fetching balance, etc.
+ 2. **MzaaloRewards** : This module contains all the authentication features, plus features of rewards like adding rewards, fetching balance, etc.

-Both these modules are shippable as separate javascript libraries.
+Both these modules are shippable under one javascript library.
+You can call `init` function with any of the module.
-Structurally, `mzaalo-auth` is the subset of `mzaalo-rewards`.
-This means, any application that includes the library for `mzaalo-rewards` automatically gets the functionality for `mzaalo-auth` out of the box.

 ## Installation